sameersbn/docker-apt-cacher-ng/README.md

 ## Issues

-Before reporting your issue please try updating the Docker version on your Docker host and check if it resolves the issue.
+Before reporting your issue please try updating Docker to the latest version and check if it resolves the issue.
 Refer to the Docker [installation guide](https://docs.docker.com/installation) which provides installation instructions for all supported platforms and distributions.

 SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.